Michionlion/allegheny-cs-setup/mac-steps.md

 ## Department of Computer Science, Allegheny College

 Please follow the installation instructions for the tools listed under **Everyone** and your specific computer science course if it exists.
-Make sure to install the tools in the order they are listed.
+Make sure to install the tools in the order they are listed. ***Do not repeat a step if you have already completed it!***

 If you encounter any permission problems, add `sudo` to the beginning of the command and enter your user password (i.e. the password you use to log into your laptop) when prompted.